Introduction to Light-emitting Diode

 3. Smart Lighting and IoT Integration

-The integration of LEDs with information technology has given rise to a booming smart lighting market, projected to exceed $40 billion by 2030.
+The integration of LEDs with information technology has given rise to a booming smart lighting market, valued at approximately $25 billion in 2026 and projected to exceed $50 billion by 2030 .
 As semiconductor devices, LEDs are easily controlled, making them perfect for IoT applications.
 Modern smart lighting systems offer features like remote control via mobile apps, automated scheduling, and dynamic adjustment of color temperature and brightness.
-Approximately 78% of residential LED strips now support RGB color-changing modes, and integration with smart home ecosystems has become standard.
+Over 85% of residential LED strips now support RGB color-changing modes, and integration with smart home ecosystems has become standard.

 4. The Rise of Mini-LED and the Evolution of Displays